vesellov/bitdust.docs.old/api.md

 ### backups\_queue()

-Return a list of paths to be backed up as soon as currently running backups finish.
+Returns a list of paths to be backed up as soon as currently running backups finish.

     {'status': 'OK',
       'result': [